We will reply to your message within an hour.

 Create square slots, pockets, and edges in wood.

-Also known as O-flute bits, these have a single open flute for efficient chip removal when cutting aluminum.
-Use them to create square slots, pockets, and edges.
+Also known as O-flute bits, the flutes on these bits are open and rounded for efficient chip removal when cutting aluminum.

-Cut layers of material flush to one another.
-All bits have a pilot to guide cuts.
+Cut layers of material flush to one another or make cuts along a template.

 The pointed tip creates starter holes for efficient plunge cutting in wood.